 3. Is God calling Christians out of Catholic and Protestant churches to join the SDA Church?

 It is convenient for Seventh-day Adventists to label all other churches as "Babylon" so that they can fulfill a supposedly divinely ordained mission to call members out of those churches to join their own church.
 However, as seen from the last two points, Adventists have misapplied the symbols of Bible prophecy in order to construct a scenario that conveniently identifies them as the good guys and everyone else as the bad guys.
-Such a warping of Bible prophecy to suit one's own needs is a travesty.
+Such a warping of Bible prophecy to suit one's own purposes is a travesty.

 4. Is the scarlet beast of Revelation 17 the Papacy?

-Adventists rightly assume the beast of Revelation 17 is the same beast as that of Revelation 13.
-The problem is, they have misconstrued the beast of Revelation 13 to be the papacy (see study on the beast of Revelation 13) The beast of Revelation 13 is easily identified as Pagan Rome, and so is the beast of Revelation 17.
+Seventh-day Adventists rightly assume the beast of Revelation 17 is the same beast as that of Revelation 13.
+The problem is, they have misconstrued the beast of Revelation 13 to be the papacy (see study on the beast of Revelation 13).
+The beast of Revelation 13 is easily identified as Pagan Rome, and so is the beast of Revelation 17.

 Revelation 17:9 states: